 Students must obtain prior approval from the campus principal before selling, posting, circulating, or distributing more than 10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
-To be considered, any non-school material must include the name of the sponsoring person or organization.
+To be considered, any nonschool material must include the name of the sponsoring person or organization.
 Approval will be granted or denied within two school days.

-The campus principal designates the location for approved non-school materials to be placed for voluntary viewing or collection by students.
-[See policy FNAA for more information.]
+The campus principal is responsible for designating time, place, and manner restrictions for distribution of nonschool literature from students and is in charge of designating the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+[See policy FNAA for more information.

 A student may appeal a decision in accordance with policy FNG(LOCAL).
-Any student who sells, posts, circulates, or distributes non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
+Any student who sells, posts, circulates, or distributes nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.